-Checklist - App lication for Notice of Review lease complete the following checklist to make sure you have provided all the necessary information in support of your appeal.
-Failur submit all this information may result in your appeal being deemed invalid.
-Have you provided the name and address of the applicant?. ⊠ Yes □ No Have you provided the date a review? and reference number of the application which is the subject of this X Yes □ No , , , , , n behalf of the applicant, have you provided details of your name nether any notice or correspondence required in connection with the or the applicant?
-X Yes ☐ No ☐ N/A , , nt setting out your reasons for requiring a review and by what procedures) you wish the review to be conducted?
-X Yes □ No Note: You must state, in full, why you are seeking a review on your application.
+Checklist - App blication for Notice of Review g checklist to make sure you have provided all the necessary information may result in your appeal being deemed invalid. on in support of your appeal.
+Failure Have you provided the name e and address of the applicant?. 🗙 Yes 🗌 No Have you provided the date a review? and reference number of the application which is the subject of this X Yes No n behalf of the applicant, have you provided details of your name whether any notice or correspondence required in connection with the or the applicant?
+X Yes No N/A ent setting out your reasons for requiring a review and by what f procedures) you wish the review to be conducted?
+X Yes No Note: You must state, in full, why you are seeking a review on your application.
 Your statement must set out all matters you consider require to be taken into account in determining your review.
 You may not have a further opportunity to add to your statement of review at a later date.
-It is therefore essential that you submit with your notice of review, all necessary information and evidence that you rely on and wish the Local Review Body to consider as part of your review. • • cuments, material and evidence which you intend to rely on ich are now the subject of this review X Yes □ No Note: Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified in conditions, it is advisable to provide the application reference number, approved plans and decision notice (if any) from the earlier consent.
-Declare - Notice e of Review I/We the applicant/agent certi- fy that this is an application for review on the grounds stated.
+It is therefore essential that you submit with your notice of review, all necessary information and evidence that you rely on and wish the Local Review Body to consider as part of your review. ocuments, material and evidence which you intend to rely on hich are now the subject of this review X Yes No Note: Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified in conditions, it is advisable to provide the application reference number, approved plans and decision notice (if any) from the earlier consent.
+Declare - Notic e of Review I/We the applicant/agent cert tify that this is an application for review on the grounds stated.
 Declaration Name: Mr Derek Scott Declaration Date: 08/10/2021 at